Wattle Creek Energy Hub

 The Wattle Creek Energy Hub is a proposed project to be located on land owned by the University of Sydney, east of Big Hill in the NSW Southern Tablelands of NSW.

-The proposed site is situated east of Big Hill, approximately two hours’ drive from Sydney.
-The proposal is strategically positioned to make use of an existing high voltage substation, located adjacent to the property, to deliver clean, renewable energy from the energy hub to the University, local electricity users and the rest of NSW.
+The proposed site is situated east of Big Hill, approximately two hours drive from Sydney.
+The proposal is strategically positioned to make use of an existing high-voltage substation located adjacent to the property to deliver clean, renewable energy from the energy hub to the University, local electricity users and the rest of NSW.

 Status: